Features & Optimizations

 PageCDN accumulates features of Pull and Push CDNs.
 You can setup a repo to accept manual uploads, or to pull content from your website.
 Thats not all.
 You can even setup a repo to pull content from your github repos or even pull from another CDN.
 PageCDN provides easy to use interface for linking the files in your repos from your web pages.

 * Repo is storage for a single website (or origin).
 You can setup multiple repos with different configurations to accumulate and optimize content from single or multiple websites or origins.

 Free Snippets CDN

-Snippet is a small block of code, usually limited to 3 KB in size, that is uploaded for the purpose of sharing and embedding in blog posts and articles.
+A snippet is a small block of code, limited to 3 KB in size, that is uploaded for the purpose of sharing and embedding in blog posts and articles.
 PageCDN offers Snippets CDN so that these snippets can not only be shared and embedded on discussion sites, but also the viewers of these sites can grab snippet's CDN link and directly use at their websites easily without any problem.

 Reuse 3rd Party Websites' Browser Cache